Adrien Quatennens

-Adrien Quatennens ([adʁijɛ̃ kat(ə)nɛ̃s]; born 23 May 1990) is a French politician who has represented Nord's 1st constituency in the National Assembly since 2017.
+Adrien Quatennens ([adʁijɛ̃ kat(ə)nɛ̃s]; born 23 May 1990) is a French politician who has represented Nord's 1st constituency in the National Assembly between 2017 and 2024.
 From June 2019 until September 2022, he was also the party coordinator of La France Insoumise (LFI).
+He lost that position after acknowledging having engaged in domestic violence against his former wife.
 Quatennens was first elected to the National Assembly in the 2017 legislative election before he was reelected in 2022.
+He was sentenced to four months imprisonment on parole for domestic violence in late 2022 upon being convicted of domestic violence against his wife.

 Early life and education

 Adrien Quatennens was born on 23 May 1990 in Lille, Nord.
 His father is an executive of Électricité de France (EDF), France's public electric utility company, and his mother is a salesperson in an eyeglasses store.

 Quatennens became involved in politics at the age of 16, participating in the 2006 youth protests in France against the First Employment Contract.
 He is also a member of organizations supporting homeless people as well as ATTAC, a group advocating the taxation of foreign exchange transactions.
-In 2008, Quatennens received a bachelor's degree in economic and social affairs from the Catholic school La Croix Blanche in Bondues, which he had also attended for secondary school.
+In 2008, Quatennens received a baccalauréat in economic and social affairs from the Catholic school La Croix Blanche in Bondues.
 He then began studying economics at the University of Lille, but dropped out in his second year and entered the workforce.
-It was as an apprentice for EDF that Quatennens obtained a Brevet de technicien supérieur (BTS) in business management, after which he began to work as a consultant for businesses and professionals in the energy sector.
-His last job before being elected to the National Assembly was the position of clientele consultant to EDF in Lille.
+While working at EDF as an apprentice, Quatennens obtained a Brevet de technicien supérieur (BTS) in business management, after which he began to work as a consultant for businesses and professionals in the energy sector.
+His last job before being elected to the National Assembly was the position of customer consultant to EDF in Lille.